 Shafiqah’s father, Othman Hamzah, is an 80s singer known for his song “Gadis Melayu” and “Musliha”.
 Although still singing, he is now mainly a family man that is self-employed.
 He serves as one of her biggest role models, in terms of both character and spirituality.
 It was her father’s patience, moderation and kindness that spurred her further into wanting to learn more about Islam.
 He smiles through any adversity, and one of Shafiqah’s goals in life is to be able to adopt her father’s emotional strength.

 Shafiqah started being active in the world of activism after her next article “Hijab: Compulsion or choice?” was read by Marina Mahathir, thanks to a Twitter friend.
-From there, she was introduced to Sisters In Islam and Musawah, and soon her network of public relations grew.
+From there, she was introduced to Sisters In Islam, and soon her network of public relations grew.
 She is also a columnist under The Malay Mail Online and a part of Komuniti Muslim Universal (KMU).

 In her free time, Shafiqah enjoys reading books on philosophy, theology, science, and religion, and penning her thoughts down independently on Twitter and on her blog.